jeanCarloMachado/PythonSearch/README.md

 ## How to use:

-Create your own items, as you go:
+Create your own items and manage them as code:

 ```python
 from search_run.cli import SearchAndRunCli